 The Phase I Examination must be passed within 3 attempts.
 In order to be eligible to take the Phase II Surgical Competency Examination, all residency training requirements must be completed and approved by the RCC; the Phase I Examination must be successfully passed; and a Credentials Application must be approved by the RCC and Board of Regents.

 Candidates transitioning from the traditional examination

-Candidates have 3 attempts to pass all examination parts (Phase I and/or Phase II as needed).
+Candidates have up to 3 attempts to pass all required examination parts (Phase I and/or Phase II as needed).
 Candidates who are unsuccessful at passing the examination after 3 attempts must submit a recredentialing application.
 There is no time limit to complete the examination process.